silasview/sduar/README.md

 - 👋 Hi, I’m @sduar
 - 👀 I’m interested in learn to code and create digital tools that free us from cognitive load and allow us to focus on the important things.
-- 🌱 I’m currently learning web development and python and VBA for automation on my (non-IT) actual work.
+- 🌱 I’m currently learning web development, python and VBA for automation on my (non-IT) actual work.
 - 💞️ I’m looking to collaborate on projects in automation, ux, data management and analysis, and maybe in the future: artificial intelligence for mobile devices.
 - 📫 How to reach me:
   - email: silas.duarte.h@gmail.com